 - Comprehensive Test of Phonological Processing (CTOPP): CTOPP helps to measure phonological awareness, phonological memory, and rapid naming.
 Measuring this type of processing provides an early gauge for reading fluency.
-The test comes in two forms: one for ages five to six and one for ages seven to twenty-four.
-Testing can take at minimum thirty minutes but can increase depending on the number of subtests administered.
+The test comes in two forms: one for ages five to six and one for seven to twenty-four.
+Testing can take a minimum of thirty minutes but can increase depending on the number of subtests administered.
 Results are categorized into raw scores, standard scores, age equivalents, grade equivalents, and percentile ranks. - Gates-MacGintie Reading Test (Gates): Gates measures student levels of and achievement in reading based on state and national standards.
-The test measures reading important reading stage along a comprehension continuum.
-There are two levels of the test available-Level 1 is 1:55 minutes, and Level 2 is 2:75 minutes.
+The test measures important reading stages along a comprehension continuum.
+There are two test levels available-Level 1 is 1:55 minutes, and Level 2 is 2:75 minutes.
 There are also alternate pre and post testing options.
 Gates is suitable for Reading First and Striving Readers programs.
-Online reports of the test are available in Interactive Results Manager.

-- Gray Oral Reading Test (GORT): GORT measures oral reading rate, reading fluency, reading accuracy, and reading comprehension.
+Online reports of the test are available in Interactive Results Manager. - Gray Oral Reading Test (GORT): GORT measures oral reading rate, reading fluency, reading accuracy, and reading comprehension.
 The test ranges from fifteen to forty-five minutes long and offers both pre and post testing forms.
-Test results provided are rate scores, accuracy scores, fluency scores, comprehension scores, standard scores, quotients, and percentiles.
+Test results are rate scores, accuracy scores, fluency scores, comprehension scores, standard scores, quotients, and percentiles.
 GORT also provides miscue analysis that can be used to drive future instruction. - Test of Reading Comprehension (TORC): TORC measures reading comprehension.
-There are different sections of the test for different subjects that include key vocabulary words pertaining to each subject, allowing for assessment of reading comprehension relative do subject area.
+There are different test sections for different subjects that include key vocabulary words pertaining to each subject, allowing for assessment of reading comprehension relative to the subject area.
 The test is forty to sixty minutes in length.
 The results are categorized into scores for general vocabulary, syntactic similarity, paragraph reading, sentence structure, subject vocabulary, and reading directions.